SwathiM2005/expense_tracker/README.md

 Categorization – Helps organize expenses under categories (e.g., Food, Travel, Shopping, etc.).

 Simple & Beginner-Friendly – Easy to use and understand for anyone new to Python.

+How to Use:

+1.Run the program with python expense_tracker.py

+2.Add your expenses (category, amount, description)

+3.View all expenses in the table

+4.Exit when done